-2.3.1.3 MTPASA energy constraints
+2.3.1.3 MT PASA energy constraints

-As part of the MTPASA process energy constrained Generators submit weekly energy limits.
-The MTPASA process then allocates energy constrained generation according to the ratio of forecast demand to aggregated MTPASA generation availability.
+As part of the MT PASA process, energy constrained Generators submit weekly energy limits.
+The MT PASA process then allocates energy constrained generation according to the ratio of forecast demand to aggregated MT PASA generation availability.

-AEMO's approach in the MTPASA timeframe is to allocate energy constrained generation to periods where forecast demand is high with respect to available capacity.
-This maximises capacity reserves throughout the MTPASA period.
-AEMO assumes that this reflects a likely market outcome that appropriately minimises forecast capacity shortfalls.
+AEMO's approach in the MT PASA timeframe is to allocate While these may represent the maximum energy available in any given week, units may not be capable of operating up to these weekly limits indefinitely.
+There may also be annual energy limits that are more constraining.
+Since the reliability standard is assessed annually, AEMO may also use information provided under the GELF or through generator surveys to -set relevant annual energy constraints for MT PASA modelling.
+MT PASA modelling then allocates energy constrained generation to periods where forecast demand is high with respect to available capacity.
+This maximises capacity reserves throughout the MT PASA period.
+AEMO assumes that this reflects a likely market outcome that appropriately minimises forecast capacity shortfalls to minimise USE over the year.

-2.3.1.4 MTPASA demand
+2.3.1.4 MT PASA demand

-The MTPASA daily peak demand profile is a 24 month 10% POE forecast of daily maximum demand for each region.
+The MT PASA daily peak demand profile is a 24 month 10% POE forecast of daily maximum demand for each region.
 This forecast is based on the maximum demand forecast in the latest NEFR regional demand forecast.
 AEMO uses the seasonal peak demand forecasts from the NEFR, then calculates daily peak demands based on historical relationships between season peak demand and:

-- Seasonal weather variations such as seasonal temperature. - Day type profiles such as weekday, weekend, school holidays, public holidays and daylight saving. - Large industrial load (LIL) demand and consumption expectations.
+- Seasonal weather variations such as seasonal temperature. - Day type profiles such as weekday, weekend, school holidays, public holidays, and daylight saving. - Large industrial load (LIL) demand and consumption expectations.

-The MTPASA solves using daily peak demands in all regions.
+The MT PASA solves using daily peak demands in all regions.
 The probability of peak demand diversity between joint regions is taken into account when developing the MRLs, i.e. MRLs are reduced by the expected ability to import surplus reserves from other regions.